You are currently browsing the tag archive for the ‘folklore’ tag.

 All of which seems to be a part of growing up.
 Disturbingly, though the incubus and succubus have a much darker abusive side.
 In traditional cultures (and therefore probably in ancient ones as well) the incubus was often blamed for pregnancies which should have been impossible (as for young women who were secluded or kept under close chaperone).
 It is not unreasonable to suppose that the demon was thus as a pretext for incest or sexual abuse at home.
 This makes the original definition of the monster especially sad and appropriate.
 For too many people, abuse is indeed a life drinking demon which can not be escaped or even discussed.
 The happy world of people with upstanding loving families…and indeed the law itself are only beginning to find out about some of these kinds of abuses, so it is no wonder they were originally cloaked in myth.
 Nevertheless, this illustrates that those sanctimonious people who say stuff like “these things never used to happen in the old days” have a rather shallow grasp of history AND human behavior.
 Additionally it illustrates that made-up supernatural horrors are no match for actual human abuse.

 In Celtic mythology, there is a mysterious group of supernatural beings, the aes sídhe, who belong to a realm which is beyond human understanding (yet which lies athwart the mortal world).
 The greatest among these aes sidhe were gods and goddesses—divine incarnations of nature, time, or other abstract concepts.
 Other members of the fairy host were thought of as elves, goblins, sprites, or imps (for example, the leprechauns–the disconcerting little tricksters of fairydom).
-Most ominously, Celtic mythology was filled with the restless dead…beings whose failures and miseries in life kept them connected to this plain of existence.
-These dark spirits comprised the sluagh sidhe—the airborne horde of cursed, evil, or restless dead.
+However the supernatural world was also filled with the restless dead…beings who were once mortal but whose failures and miseries in life kept them connected to this plain of existence.
+A particularly ominous group of these dark spirits comprised the sluagh sidhe—the airborne horde of cursed, evil, or restless dead.

 Barnacle geese (Branta leucopsis) are medium sized Arctic Geese which spend their summers on the Arctic islands of the North Atlantic (in places such as the Northern coast of Greenland or the Svalbard archipelago).
 In winter, these places become utterly uninhabitable (actually they strike me as uninhabitable in summer as well, but I am a tropical hominid).
 The geese fly south to spend winter in the soft warm lands of Scandinavia, northern Europe, Scotland, and Ireland.